vanzasetia/personal-website/src/author.md

 ## Volunteer

 In December 2023, I became a volunteer to fix accessibility issues on a diocese’s website.
 I managed to fix minor issues on that website.
-(By the way, the website uses WordPress, which was something new for me.)
+(By the way, the website uses WordPress, and WordPress was something new to me.)

 I could not fix the major issues, such as removing the carousel on that website.
 I asked the admin of that website to switch to a better alternative.
 I proposed the idea of using a three-column grid layout.
 But, the admin replied that if the admin could not inject the data as conveniently as using a carousel, then the admin would not accept it.
 At last, I could not remove the carousel because I could not convince the admin to care about web accessibility.